 However, it isn’t free either.
 There are some upfront initiation fees that can range from $200 to $500.
 It depends on the offering and requirement of the temple too.

 Visit BecomeAShriner.com for more information about how to become a Shriner.

 Besides, if you have some particular questions in mind, you can contact them directly.
 Almost all Shrines give you the opportunity to ask questions about their specific requirement before submitting the application.

-You can indeed download their application online and read about their events, philanthropy, brotherhood, and fraternity as well.
+You can also download their application online and read about their events, philanthropy, brotherhood, and fraternity as well.